 What Is the Renters’ Rights Bill’s Impact on Landlords So Far?

 Ironically, the bill is causing what its creators hoped to make history.
-In advance of the new rules, there has been a significant rise in section 21 evictions, according to the Ministry of Justice[10].
+Even prior to the new rules being made official, there was a significant rise in section 21 evictions, according to the Ministry of Justice[7].
 Some 32,287 claims were issued in 2024, up 7% on 2023.

-There has also been a spike in landlords putting their properties up for sale in the face of tougher rules, as well as higher costs.
-Over 111,000 rental properties were sold to owner occupiers in 2024 alone[11].
+There was also a spike in landlords putting their properties up for sale in the face of tougher rules, as well as higher costs.
+Over 111,000 rental properties were sold to owner occupiers in 2024 alone[8].
 Ultimately, this limits options for renters.

-Of course, so far, this is all a reaction to a bill that is yet to be rolled out.
-As it becomes law, landlords and property investors may find that it is not as damaging as feared.
-Or, perhaps the market will face an even bigger downturn as summer approaches.
+Of course, in this survey, this was all a reaction to a bill that had yet to be rolled out.
+Now that it has become law, landlords and property investors may find that it is not as damaging as feared.
 Either way, Market Financial Solutions and the specialist market will be there to accommodate any new challenges or opportunities that emerge.

 The Complete Guide to